CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

 ## Let's practice

-We'll deploy 3 or 4 sites, now, for practice.
+We'll practice by deploying 3 site.

-Don't worry that these projects aren't "finished" yet - you can continue to make improvements over the next couple of weeks and your changes will automatically be deployed.
+**Don't worry** that these projects aren't "finished" yet - you can continue to make improvements over the next couple of weeks and your changes will automatically be deployed.

-What is important in this workshop is repeated, intentional practice.
+We just want to repeatedly practice the process so that you can do it on your own in future.

 - [karma clone](https://github.com/CodeYourFuture/karma-clone)
 - [responsive cake webpage](https://github.com/CodeYourFuture/responsive-cake-webpage)
 - [p5js minimal example](https://github.com/codeyourfuture/p5js-minimal) - you might not have seen this project before, so you'll have to make your own fork of it now.
-- (TODO: possible) a cv & portfolio template (week 2))

 For each project: